uranian throne

 “I don’t know what stories you hear up in Yr,” I say to Abon Gnaa, “but I’m no ‘Earthman’.
 I was born in Olhoav, on Starside."

 No - but on the other hand, I can guess, can’t I?
-In fact my ideas are galloping ahead with the fated ease of one whose ride hurdles assumption after assumption, nimbly guessing and figuring that Grounder Faction of Yr and the atrocious plan on which they have set their sights.
-The faction's aim - far worse than the aerial piracy of which the Yrians over the ages have been intermittently accused - is now to end the floating city’s age-long drift through the skies; to pick a settlement to land upon and conquer –
+In fact my ideas are galloping ahead, hurdling assumption after assumption and leaping from one guess to another, concerning the Grounder Faction of Yr and the atrocious plan on which they have set their sights.

 Under the pressure to say what I don’t want to say, my lip gets to curl.
-I become arch and sardonic.

 “Out with it then, Yadon,” says Abon Gnaa.

 “Imagine someone with a stick, stirring a - an ant's nest," I say.
-"None of you know what an ants’ nest is, since your knowledge of English is merely analogical at best, but never mind, just choose whatever equivalents you like.
+"None of you know what an ants’ nest is, since your knowledge of English is merely analogical at best, but just choose whatever equivalents you like.
+Dempelath, tyrant of Olhoav, has the stick,” I continue.
+"We are the ants, and the stick with which he's stirring us is none other than his connection with the Snaddy-Galomm."

 "The what?" interjects Abon Gnaa.